frederic-perez/AmE-dictionary/data/idioms.md

 __bring (something) into effect__ :dart: To cause (something) to apply, begin operating, or take effect; to begin implementing or enforcing (something). _The new government has vowed to bring several policies into effect, aimed at helping struggling citizens get by._
 __bring (something) to the table__ :two: To provide or offer a useful skill or attribute. _He brings years of leadership experience to the table._
 __bring a knife to a gunfight__ :two: To come poorly prepared or equipped for some task, goal, competition, or confrontation.
 Often used in the negative as a forewarning or piece of advice. _Make sure you have researched your position thoroughly and comprehensively before the debate.
 You don’t want to bring a knife to a gunfight._
-__bring about__ :two: To cause something to happen. _That landmark civil rights case brought about great societal upheaval._
+__bring about__ :three: To cause something to happen. _That landmark civil rights case brought about great societal upheaval._
 __bring home the bacon__ To earn money to live on.
 __bring it on__ To begin a fight or competition.
 __bring the house down__ __1__ Literally, to raze or demolish a house so that nothing is left standing. __2__ :dart: To perform or entertain so successfully as to cause the audience to erupt in applause, laughter, or cheers for a long stretch of time.